Sanjanadhananjayaa/Intelligent-Apps-Build-your-own-Copilot-Workshop/Labs/lab1.md

  #### Task 2: Setup .NET secrets

- 1. Open a new terminal: Terminal -> New Terminal (or Ctrl + Shift + `)
- 2. Change folder to miyagi/services/recommendation-service/dotnet
+1. Navigate to miyagi/services/recommendation-service/dotnet, right click on dotnet and select **Open in intergate Terminal**.
- 3. Run the following command to set the secrets for the recommendation service.
+1. Run the following command to set the secrets for the recommendation service.
 You will need to provide the values for the variables below.

      ```
           dotnet user-secrets set "USE_OPEN_AI" "False"